Doxy-me/bootcamp/README.md

 Note: Python Version 3.10 was used in the making of this code.
 Github Copilot was used to assist in cleaning of code.

 ## Part 1: Installing Required Libraries
--from PIL import Image, ImageTk, ImageFilter
+*from PIL import Image, ImageTk, ImageFilter
--from pathlib import Path
+*from pathlib import Path
--from matplotlib import pyplot as plt
+*from matplotlib import pyplot as plt
--import numpy as np
+*import numpy as np
--import tkinter as tk
+*import tkinter as tk
--from tkinter import filedialog # Create the main window -from PIL import ImageFilter
+*from tkinter import filedialog # Create the main window *from PIL import ImageFilter